apache/accumulo-website/_docs-2/security/wire-encryption.md

 Optionally, SSL client-authentication (two-way SSL) can also be enabled by setting
 {% plink instance.rpc.ssl.clientAuth %} `true` in `accumulo.properties`.
-This requires that each client has access to  valid certificate to set up a secure connection to the servers.
+This requires that each client has access to a valid certificate to set up a secure connection to the servers.
 By default, Accumulo uses one-way SSL which does not require clients to have their own certificate.